rajesh-kanade/weRecruit/doc/dev.md

 - chmod +x for sh scripts where permissions are lost as we do git pull
 - nohup <command to be executed> &
 - grep ERROR wr_job.log
+- cat /etc/os-release  to get the linux flvaor /version etc.

 ## Frequently used git commands